dkraklan/netbox-plugin-development-env/README.md

 When developing NetBox plugins having an easily reproducible dev enviroment can be difficult.
 This project will provide a Docker container pre configured with NetBox and will automatically reload when changes are detected with the plugin you are working on.

+The project is still young at this point and I'm using it regularly in my workflow so it will mature and stabilize with that.
+It's missing many configuration options for netbox, as well as some netbox features likely dont work related to media and jobs.
+It's not meant to be used for any sort of production netbox installation.
 ## Install

 ### Quickstart